gottesmm/swift/docs/SemanticARC.md

 balanced by a -1 and that no +1 is balanced multiple times along any path through the program... that is the program is ARC correct = ).

+### Elimination of Memory Locations from High Level SIL

 ## Semantic ARC Based Optimization

 With this data, new and novel forms of optimization are now possible.
 We present